biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	Journey Fellowship Church, Slidell, LA
+* **Church**: Journey Fellowship Church, Slidell, LA
-Coaches:	Karina Wyatt, Mitt Wyatt (assistant)
+* **Coaches**: Karina Wyatt, Mitt Wyatt (assistant)
+* **Team:**
-Team:	Kourtni Wyatt
+   * Kourtni Wyatt
-Hillari Wyatt
+   * Hillari Wyatt
-Jacob Wyatt
+   * Jacob Wyatt
 * **Preliminaries**:
-Round 1: Lost to Christian Temple, Houston, TX 80 to 130 Round 2: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 130 to 165 Round 3: Won against Timberline Church, Fort Collins, CO 220 to 20 Round 4: Won against Nyssa Christian Fellowship, Nyssa, OR 120 to 80 Round 5: Won against James River A/G, "In Chains", Ozark, MO 235 to 60 Round 6: Lost to Praise A/G, Garfield, NJ 85 to 120 Round 7: Lost to Corydon A/G, Corydon, IA 70 to 80 Round 8: Won against Victorious Life Church, Wesley Chapel, FL 225 to 90 Round 9: Lost to Manassas A/G, Bristow, VA 60 to 75 Playoff Round 1: Won against Corydon A/G, Corydon, IA Playoff Round 2: Won against James River A/G, "In Chains", Ozark, MO
+  * Round 1: Lost to Christian Temple, Houston, TX 80 to 130
+  * Round 2: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 130 to 165
+  * Round 3: Won against Timberline Church, Fort Collins, CO 220 to 20
+  * Round 4: Won against Nyssa Christian Fellowship, Nyssa, OR 120 to 80
+  * Round 5: Won against James River A/G, "In Chains", Ozark, MO 235 to 60
+  * Round 6: Lost to Praise A/G, Garfield, NJ 85 to 120
+  * Round 7: Lost to Corydon A/G, Corydon, IA 70 to 80
+  * Round 8: Won against Victorious Life Church, Wesley Chapel, FL 225 to 90
+  * Round 9: Lost to Manassas A/G, Bristow, VA 60 to 75
+  * Playoff Round 1: Won against Corydon A/G, Corydon, IA
+  * Playoff Round 2: Won against James River A/G, "In Chains", Ozark, MO
 * **Round Robin**:
-Round 1: Lost to Praise A/G, Garfield, NJ 105 to 220
+  * Round 1: Lost to Praise A/G, Garfield, NJ 105 to 220
-Round 2: Won against Journey Church, Bridgeville, PA 145 to 45 Round 3: Won against Dayspring A/G, Bowling Green, OH 160 to 25
+  * Round 2: Won against Journey Church, Bridgeville, PA 145 to 45
+  * Round 3: Won against Dayspring A/G, Bowling Green, OH 160 to 25
-Round 4: Lost to First A/G, Lexington, KY 95 to 175
+  * Round 4: Lost to First A/G, Lexington, KY 95 to 175
-Round 5: Won against Christian Chapel, Tulsa, OK 130 to 85 Round 6: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 205 Round 7: Lost to CrossPoint A/G, Portage, WI 70 to 120 Round 8: Lost to Cedar Park A/G, Bothell, WA 20 to 290 Round 9: Lost to Orange County Worship Center, Santa Ana, CA 75 to 220 Round 10: Won against Northridge A/G, Grand Island, NE 105 to 40 Round 11: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 225 Round 12: Lost to Faith A/G, West Plains, MO 110 to 150 Round 13: Lost to Owasso First A/G, Owasso, OK 80 to 265 Round 14: Lost to Faith A/G, Orlando, FL 120 to 155 Round 15: Lost to Manassas A/G, Bristow, VA 80 to 115 Round 16: Won against Tacoma Life Center, Tacoma, WA 170 to 110 Round 17: Won against First A/G, Binghamton, NY 160 to 150 Round 18: Won against Christian Temple, Houston, TX 180 to 15 Round 19: Lost to Braeswood A/G, Houston, TX 45 to 135
+  * Round 5: Won against Christian Chapel, Tulsa, OK 130 to 85
+  * Round 6: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 205
+  * Round 7: Lost to CrossPoint A/G, Portage, WI 70 to 120
+  * Round 8: Lost to Cedar Park A/G, Bothell, WA 20 to 290
+  * Round 9: Lost to Orange County Worship Center, Santa Ana, CA 75 to 220
+  * Round 10: Won against Northridge A/G, Grand Island, NE 105 to 40
+  * Round 11: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 225
+  * Round 12: Lost to Faith A/G, West Plains, MO 110 to 150
+  * Round 13: Lost to Owasso First A/G, Owasso, OK 80 to 265
+  * Round 14: Lost to Faith A/G, Orlando, FL 120 to 155
+  * Round 15: Lost to Manassas A/G, Bristow, VA 80 to 115
+  * Round 16: Won against Tacoma Life Center, Tacoma, WA 170 to 110
+  * Round 17: Won against First A/G, Binghamton, NY 160 to 150
+  * Round 18: Won against Christian Temple, Houston, TX 180 to 15
+  * Round 19: Lost to Braeswood A/G, Houston, TX 45 to 135
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Journey Fellowship Church, Slidell, LA" html=image_html %}